 Simply put, the biggest reasons your website isn’t performing could be because of a lack of mobile responsiveness, contact forms, unclear website navigation and no search engine optimisation.
 Do you understand who your target audience is?
-Why people visit your website?
+Why do people visit your website?
 Is the design of your website appealing?

 With that in mind, let’s take a look at 6 questions you should be asking if your website is of the ‘sucky’ variety.